Sarissa Capital Urges Amarin S - GuruFocus.com

-Sarissa Capital Management LP (“Sarissa”) today issued a presentation detailing the dire need for change at Amarin Corporation plc (NASDAQ: AMRN) accessible at the link below:
+Sarissa Capital Management LP (“Sarissa”) today issued the following statement regarding Amarin Corporation plc (NASDAQ: AMRN):

+Sarissa urges Amarin shareholders to vote “FOR” necessary change at our upcoming shareholder meeting.
+The outcome of this meeting will significantly affect the future of Amarin.
+The decision is one of maintaining the status quo with the current regime which has overseen a tremendous destruction of shareholder value or remaking Amarin for the benefit of shareholders.

+Amarin has a uniquely valuable drug Vascepa/Vazkepa that can meaningfully reduce cardiovascular events in patients and save significant resources for health systems worldwide.
+This highly beneficial and rare profile of Vascepa/Vazkepa has been significantly underutilized by the current regime.
+Amarin is at a critical juncture where strategic decisions must be made by a board that seeks to leverage the strengths of the company’s assets for the benefit of shareholders.
+Unfortunately, the current leadership has a history of operational blunders and poor capital allocation decisions.
+Even more disappointing, the current regime repeatedly attempts to obfuscate the truth with many misstatements about their performance and Sarissa’s stellar track record of success in order to secure votes.

 We urge all shareholders to vote “FOR” the Sarissa Nominees and “FOR” the removal of Chairman Per Wold-Olsen on or prior to the deadline on Tuesday, February 21, 2023.